 Lily Dunn, Memoirist on Writing For Insight and Healing

-Lily felt there was an absence of children in the reporting of cults in general, they were kept separate and she also wanted to understand her father, who had been so succesful and who collapsed into alcoholism and poverty so suddenly.
+Lily felt there was an absence of children in the reporting of cults in general, they were kept separate and she also wanted to understand her father, who had been so succesful and who collapsed into alcoholism and poverty very suddenly.

 Lily’s memoir started as essays, then she got divorced and as she described to fellow memoirist Leah McLaren in an interview: